Aldgate Connect Community Fund

 4. Welcoming People In

-Zoe Barwick has emphasized that “Private investment through the Business Improvement District model is a critical catalyst for a collective voice to support essential grassroots projects and fundamental improvements for the local community alike.”
+Zoe Barwick has emphasised that “Private investment through the Business Improvement District model is a critical catalyst for a collective voice to support essential grassroots projects and fundamental improvements for the local community alike.”

 How to Apply